St. Mary's College Kisubi: History

 the question of higher education for Catholic youths in the kingdom.
 Their request was laid for consideration by the August Assembly of the White Fathers' General Chapter at Algiers in 1900.
 Out of those efforts, SMACK was founded.

 Reputation

 According to a 2018 published report, St. Mary's College Kisubi is the most prestigious school in Uganda, owing to its excellent academic performance and all round nurturing of its students.
 The school offers education that encourages independent thinking and development.

 St. Mary's started out occupying only about 10 buildings.
 The oldest of them was the two-storeyed dormitory for Senior One and Two students that was later brought down and replaced by the current Chemistry Laboratory.
 The administration block remains unchanged from back in the day.
 Standing at the centre of the college, it serves as the most centralised block on campus.

+Houses of Residence

+Throughout its history, St. Mary's College Kisubi has maintained four houses of residence.
+A fifth residential house, the Centenary HSC Hostel, is occupied by A'Level students.